prokoudine/ardour-manual-sphinx/source/midi/midi-editing/pianoroll-window.rst

    be edited
 -  Note mode selector: whether to display notes in regular or drum (diamond-shaped) mode
--  Follow playhead: whether the pianoroll window should automatocally scroll horizontally to follow the playhead
+-  Follow playhead: whether the pianoroll window should automatically scroll horizontally to follow the playhead

 Note editing controls: